 Applicants considering career paths that benefit from substitute, temporary, or preliminary teaching credentials should consult with our office to discuss employment options now widely available due teacher shortages.
 Click here for more on the role of teacher credentialing and intern programs for schools with a declared need for fully qualified educators.

 The Independent Research Project (IRP) provides a opportunity for enrollees to explore new and ongoing educational questions.
 During the first semester, candidates complete a methods course and formally propose their year-long project.
 Proposals are reviewed by a faculty committee for recommendations, revisions, final approval, and the assignment of a faculty advisor.
 The candidate will coordinate this research project with ongoing courses and, as relevant, with their field experience.
 Topics for the IRP vary but follow one of two general themes:

 1) Subject matter topics.
 Interdisciplinary research specific to content taught in educational settings.

 2) Social, historical, political contexts of education.
 Action research exploring a specific institution or an investigation into the broader foundations of education.

-The IRP asks candidates to address questions about the subject matter, purpose, and the practices of public education in a democratic society, with a particular focus on the contexts of education in Los Angeles.
-Projects can be grounded in the candidate's discipline but must also bring interdisciplinary themes and methods to the research.
-Approved topics can range from the subject matter taught in the secondary school curriculum (aligned with the credentialing areas of English, history/social science, mathematics, and science) to educational policy, history of education, immigration and human rights, arts education, music education, restorative justice, education for adjudicated youth, environmental education, community education, health education, and academic support for first-generation college students.
+The IRP requires candidates to investigate and write about the subject matter, purpose, and practice of education in a democratic society, with particular attention to public education in Los Angeles.
+Work with project faculty, and the extended Bard Network, can include topics on school curriculum, educational policy, history of education, immigration and human rights, arts education, music education, restorative justice, education for adjudicated youth, environmental education, and academic support for first-generation college students.